QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 http://94.237.49.23:48568/index.php?language=%2e%2e%2f%2e%2e%2f%2e%2e%2f%2e%2e%2f%65%74%63%2f%70%61%73%73%77%64
 ```

 The above payload may work when input validation is performed before URL decoding, or when decoding is incomplete.
-In some cases, it is worth double or even triple URL encoding the payload.
+In some cases, it is worth **double or even triple URL encoding the payload**.

 ---

 ### Approved Paths Filter

 Some filters use regular expressions to ensure that any included file is under a specific path.
-An application may for example only accept included files under the **/languages/** directory.
+An application may for example only accept included files under the `/languages/` directory.

 An approved paths filter might look like this when implemented in PHP: